Greycher/com.greycher.sceneguiattributes/README.md

 Restrictions
 + Only works on fields
-+ Only works with single select
++ Only works when single game object selected
 + Only tested on Unity 2020.3 and 2021.3

 ## Installing